andrefaraujo/andrefaraujo.github.io/_pages/about.md

 ## News

+* [Feb'24] 2 papers accepted at CVPR'24!
+OmniGlue and Xfeat -- stay tuned for the releases, coming up soon!
 * [Nov'23] I will serve as Area Chair for ECCV'24.
 * [Oct'23] New papers accepted: [NAVI](https://arxiv.org/abs/2306.09109) in NeurIPS'23 and [LFM-3D](https://arxiv.org/abs/2303.12779) as an oral in 3DV'24!
 * [Oct'23] New [post on the Google Brazil blog](https://blog.google/intl/pt-br/como-nossa-pesquisa-em-ia-esta-ajudando-com-grandes-desafios-da-sociedade/) about recent AI research from Google (in Portuguese).